XXLMandalorian013/PowerShellScripts/LocalScripts/Azure/AzureAD/Get-Groups/Distribution-Lists/ReadMe.md

-# Get all distrobution lists in AzureAD.

-##        .SYNOPSIS
+#        .SYNOPSIS

 ##         Grabs a list of all distro list.

-##         .DESCRIPTION
+#         .DESCRIPTION

-###         In the MAC I have added Distribution-List as the description of all of our distro lists.
+##         In the MAC I have added Distribution-List as the description of all of our distro lists.
 Make sure to add that descript for every new distro list made.

-##            .OUTPUTS
+#            .OUTPUTS

 ###         DisplayName             Description
 ###         -----------             -----------